Jody Wilson-Raybould: Minister of Justice and Attorney General (2015–2019)

 Her mandate letter called for a review of the government's litigation strategy to "end appeals or positions inconsistent with the government's commitments, the Charter of Rights and Freedoms, or Canadian values".
 As part of that commitment, on January 11, 2019, she issued the Directive on Civil Litigation Involving Indigenous Peoples.
 The directive guides the Government of Canada's legal approaches, positions and decisions taken in civil litigation involving Aboriginal and treaty rights, and the Crown's obligation towards Indigenous peoples.
 In 2017 she published the first-ever Litigation Year in Review with a subsequent edition in 2018.

 In February 2017, Prime Minister Trudeau named Wilson-Raybould chair of the Working Group of Ministers on the Review of Laws and Policies Related to Indigenous Peoples, a Cabinet working group responsible for reviewing federal laws and policies that impact the rights of Indigenous peoples.
 Through consultation with Indigenous groups and experts, the Working Group adopted Principles respecting the Government of Canada's relationship with Indigenous peoples to guide their work.
 Those Principles were released on July 14, 2017, and have been the subject of considerable commentary.
 Wilson-Raybould authored an op-ed on the subject in The Globe and Mail and devoted a major speech to the Assembly of First Nations Annual General Assembly to the Principles and their importance.

 As Minister of Justice, Wilson-Raybould introduced Bill C-45, the Cannabis Act on April 13, 2017.
-After passage by Parliament in June 2018, it enabled the nationwide legalization of cannabis in October the same year.
+After passage by Parliament in June 2018, it enabled the nationwide legalization of cannabis in October of the same year.
 The passage of C-45 makes Canada the second country to legalize the recreational use of cannabis.
 The new law legalizes, strictly regulates and controls access to cannabis and came into force on October 17, 2018.

 On April 13, 2017, Wilson-Raybould also introduced Bill C-46, which is the most comprehensive reform to the Criminal Code transportation regime in more than 40 years, including to drug and alcohol-impaired driving.
-The reforms were said to create a new, modern, simplified, and more coherent system to better deter and detect drug and alcohol-impaired driving.
-Bill C-46 was notable for bringing forward limits for drug impaired driving, and allowing mandatory roadside alcohol screening.
+The reforms were said to create a new, modern, simplified, and more coherent system to better deter and detect drug- and alcohol-impaired driving.
+Bill C-46 was notable for bringing forward limits for drug-impaired driving and allowing mandatory roadside alcohol screening.
 The bill received royal assent in June 2018.